The Beginner’s Guide to David Gilmour: Tone, Gear, Effects

 The two most well known and used guitars in David’s collection are a black strat (shown to the right) and a red strat (also with a maple neck).

 Remember that essentially every single feature of his guitar have changed over the years: different pickups, different necks (even a rosewood fretboard at one point), different bridges, etc. David constantly experiments with different configurations so you can do the same thing.

-High end: If money isn’t a problem and you want the best, check out David Gilmour’s signature Stratocaster below:
+High end: If money isn’t a problem and you want the best, check out David Gilmour’s signature Stratocaster here.

-While the listing says it’s a Rosewood fingerboard, it’s definitely maple as confirmed by the reviewers.
-At a third of the price of the earlier Strat, this is a great way for a beginner to get started.
+At a third of the price of the signature Strat, this is a great way for a beginner to get started.

 It’s really important you choose an amp that suits your situation.
 If you only play for fun at home, then a high powered tube amp will not only drive your neighbors or family nuts, but it won’t sound good at low volumes.
 It won’t sound bad at low volumes, but you won’t get the warmth as explained later.